bnachtwey/dsmci/Considerations-on-backups-of-large-filesystems.md

 -->
 🚧 🚧 UNDER CONSTRUCTION :-) 🚧  🚧

-The you can summarize the root cause for long backup times of large filesystems often in one single statement:<br><br>
+The you can summarize the root cause for long backup times of large filesystems often in one single statement:<br>
 ***Identifiying changed files takes too much time!***

 The following text gives an analysis and some approaches to solve it.
 It was originally published in the [GWDG Nachrichten 11/2016](https://gwdg.de/about-us/gwdg-news/2016/GN_11-2016_www.pdf), a second edition followed in [GWDG Nachrichten 1-2/2019](https://www.gwdg.de/documents/20182/27257/GN_1-2-2019_www.pdf) as an english translation with some addons.

-*This Text is now rolling a forward edition, updated whenever there's something to add :-)*
+*This Text is now rolling a forward edition, updated whenever there's something to add (or typos and bugs to be fixed) :-)*
 ## Table of Content

 > needs to be fixed!